Codecademy/docs/content/cpp/concepts/macros/macros.md

 ## Object-like Macros

 These macros are replaced by their value in the source code before compilation.
-Their primary purpose is defining constants to be used in the code.
+Their primary purpose is to define constants to be used in the code.

 **Note**: Macro definitions are not followed by a semicolon `;`.